As more folks have gained access to, and embraced, technology, a new form of clutter has come into our lives – digital or virtual clutter.

 What if you still want the information?

-Consider having the information pulled to you on demand rather than having the information pushed to you via email.
+If you’re not quite ready to let go of the subscription, consider having the information pulled to you on demand rather than having the information pushed to you via email.

 Think Pinterest, where you will see the same information when you scroll through the latest pins.